AROUND THE AREA

 Snape is located alongside the river Alde which is used for sailing, canoeing and other water based activities.
 It meanders past Aldeburgh, after which this part of the river was named, then past Orford where it originally entered the sea.
 Now however, the mouth of the river is some some five miles further south due to shingle which has accumulated over hundreds of years.

 After Orford, where the river is known as the Ore, it splits to form Havergate Island and is joined by its tributary, the Butley River, before reaching the sea at Shingle Street.
 The river is tidal and navigable between the Maltings and the North Sea — tide tables are available here.
-Sailing barges can often be seen alongside Snape Quay — such as when Father Christmas arrives every year one Saturday in December (this year on the 14th).
+Sailing barges can often be seen alongside Snape Quay — such as when Father Christmas arrives every year one Saturday in December (last year on the 14th).

 For those who prefer cycling, the roads around Snape are generally reasonably quiet, at least if you select your route carefully; they are also flat (even though cycling is a way of discovering that places aren't quite as flat as you thought when you drove through them!).
 The Suffolk Coastal Cycle Route, a circular signed route from Felixstowe to Dunwich on quiet roads along the coast, passes through Snape.
 It loops inland via the market towns of Framlingham and Woodbridge.
 The full route is 88 miles (142 km) long, ideal for weekend tours, but there are many opportunities for detours and short cuts to make day rides.
 Much of the route lies within the Suffolk Coast and Heaths Area of Outstanding Natural Beauty.
 For off-road cycling Tunstall Forest, a couple of miles from Snape, offers a great 10-mile Viking trail as well as numerous walking options for people, dogs and horses.